 36.00 MINIMUM EXPERIENCE FOR QUALIFYING AS A TENDERER :

 Tenderers shall have a minimum experience of five years in the design, manufacture, testing and commissioning of Control and Relay panels, similar to the type specified in the present enquiry.
 At least 50% of the quantity of similar type of main protection relays i.e., distance and differential, over fluxing, REF relays and Bus bar protection relays called for in the present enquiry shall be in successful operation for a minimum period of two years.
 The tenderer shall furnish performance certificate for satisfactory operation of similar main protection relays for a minimum period of two years.
-The tenderer shall furnish the type test certificates for tests conducted on a similar relay not later than three years from the previous date of bid opening.
+The tenderer shall furnish the type test certificates for tests conducted on a similar relay not later than Seven years as on the last date of submission of bid.

 The tenderer should be the original manufacturer of at least 50% of the total relay types mentioned, viz., distance relays, auto re-close relays, differential relays and back up protection relays, High speed trip relays, LBB, Bus bar protection relays, over-fluxing and REF relays.